CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _+T_ Have it tested again (access rights!)
 # [ ] _+A_ Move the corpus from the list of upcoming resources to the list of published resources
 # [ ] _+A_ Update the META-SHARE record; add location PID
+# [ ] _?A_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _+A_ Create or update the resource group page
 # [ ] _+A_ Publish news about the new corpus on the Portal
+# [ ] _?A_ Inform the depositor/rightholder about the VRT publication
 # [ ] _?A_ If the package was published as beta (during the beta stage of the corresponding Korp corpus), remove the beta status after removing the beta status from Korp
 ## [ ] _?D_ Create a new download package with the beta status removed from the readme file and file names
 ## [ ] _?D_ Compute MD5 checksum for the zip package